 No, a period of quarantine is not required to import a pet to Bulgaria.
 However, pets may be subject to inspection upon arrival to ensure that they meet all health and vaccination requirements.

-Yes, Bulgaria is part of the European Union Pet Travel Scheme.
+Bulgaria is part of the European Union Pet Travel Scheme.
 This means that if you are travelling from another EU country with your pet, you can enter Bulgaria without the need for a health certificate or import permit.

-Yes, individuals do need to obtain a licence for their pet in Bulgaria.
+Individuals do need to obtain a licence for their pet in Bulgaria.
 All dogs must be registered with the local municipality, and a fee is required to obtain a licence.
 The fee varies depending on the size and breed of the dog.

-Yes, the Bulgarian Food Safety Agency (BFSA) website provides useful information on importing pets into the country.
+The Bulgarian Food Safety Agency (BFSA) website provides useful information on importing pets into the country.
 The website includes information on the application process, health requirements, quarantine regulations, and other important information for pet owners.
 Be sure to check the website for the latest information on importing pets into Bulgaria.

 If you are planning on moving to Bulgaria with your pet, it is important to be aware of the country’s regulations and requirements for importing pets.
 Only dogs, cats, and ferrets are allowed, and they must be vaccinated against rabies and other diseases.
 An import permit is required from the Bulgarian Food Safety Agency (BFSA), and pets must have a health certificate issued no more than 10 days before travel.
 While individuals do need to obtain a license for their pets, all pets must be registered with the local municipality upon arrival.